 - Up to 1000 ft – 0.02 mSv

 - 3000-4000 ft – 0.15 mSv

 - 5000-6000 ft – 0.29 mSv

 - 7000-8000 ft – 0.53 mSv

-Also, it is important where do you live, concerning the minerals in the ground.
-For the US the annual terrestrial radiation is:
+Also, it is important where you live, concerning the minerals in the ground.
+For the US, the annual terrestrial radiation is:

-Human activities are also causing the radiation, to mention only the nuclear weapon tests or accidents in nuclear power plants, but it's still the small fraction of background radiation.
+Human activities are also causing the radiation, mentioning only the nuclear weapon tests or accidents in nuclear power plants, but it's still a tiny fraction of background radiation.